Skip to content

 Reviewed and Approved AI Tools

 To support safe and effective use of generative AI tools in our organization, the University of Utah is continually reviewing what platforms can be used for university business.
 This review process includes Business Associate Agreements, or BAAs, which outline permitted uses and disclosures of university data.
 In addition, a BAA requires safeguards like encryption and access controls to further protect information shared with a vendor.
-Tools that are not listed have not been approved for use or purchase.

-Tool Status Additional Information
+Tool Status (approvals cover public data only) Additional Information

 Microsoft Teams Premium Approved Licenses can be purchased from the Office of Software Licensing.

-Microsoft Power BI Copilot Under Review The general release has not been announced.
+Microsoft Power BI Copilot Under review The general release has not been announced.

-ChatGPT personal subscription Not Approved Does not currently meet the compliance requirements for business use.
+ChatGPT personal subscription Not approved Does not currently meet the compliance requirements for business use.

-GitHub Copilot Not Approved Does not currently meet the compliance requirements for business use.
+GitHub Copilot Not approved Does not currently meet the compliance requirements for business use.

 AI in Meeting Administration